 12) Isla Saona

 The last two entries in my post about the most recommendable day trips from Punta Cana are two of the most beautiful islands you can find in the Dominican Republic.
 The first one is Isla Saona, one of the most visited islands in the entire Caribbean, but also one of the most beautiful ones.
 Even thousands of tourists are coming here every day, you have to visit Isla Saona on your own to see the beauty of the island.
-Picture-perfect beaches, swaying palm trees, catamarans anchoring in ultra-turquoise water and a Caribbean charm which is hard to resist are some of the key points of Saona Island.
+Picture-perfect beaches, swaying palm trees, catamarans anchoring in ultra-turquoise water and a Caribbean charm which is hard to resist are some of the key points of a Punta Cana day trip to Saona Island.
 Furthermore, the tour by boat lives up its dream of cruising with a catamaran through the open ocean while sipping on a drink and admire the surrounding scenery.
-Isla Saona is a must-see during your vacation and one of the best day trips in Punta Cana, even it can only be visited as a group tour (or on a pricey private excursion).
+Isla Saona is a must-see during your vacation and one of the best day trips in Punta Cana, even it can only be visited as a group tour (or on a private Saona excursion).

 Distance from Bavaro/Punta Cana: 50 miles and 1:15h driving